delassus/Navigation/Report.md

 ### Ideas For Future Work:
-    There are may different ways this project could be improved.
-Although the problem to solve being simple it is not warranted that these resource hungry refinement are necessary in this case.
+    There are may different ways this project can be improved.
+However, the problem we have to solve is simple and it is not warranted that resource hungry refinements are necessary in this case.
-	 The main classical algorithms that could be tried include double DQN, dueling DQN and prioritized experience replay.
+	 The list of classical algorithms that could be tried includes double DQN, dueling DQN and prioritized experience replay.